 The Banks Peninsula Track combines cliff top views, native bush and the expulsion of energy with overnights in charming cottages and farm houses.
 Best done over several days to enjoy the views and the best swimming spots.
-You don’t need to be experienced in hiking, or tramping, as they call it in these parts, as it’s not a gruelling expedition but a fun outdoor adventure with friends.
+You don's need to be experienced in hiking, or tramping, as they call it in these parts, as it's not a gruelling expedition but a fun outdoor adventure with friends.
 For a great short walk, head to the stunning 1 hour Onawe Track, located just a few kilmoetres from Akaroa.
 The views from this walk are stunning.

 7. Spot seals and penguins

-Keep your eyes open while travelling close to the coastline, as there’s always a chance you could spot these popular creatures.
-Alternatively, you could take advantage of a 4WD tour to some of the peninsula’s best spots for reliable sightings.
+Keep your eyes open while travelling close to the coastline, as there is always a chance you could spot these popular creatures.
+Alternatively, you could take advantage of a 4WD tour to some of the peninsula's best spots for reliable sightings.

 8. Learn the often gory history

 Banks Peninsula has had a fascinating and sometimes shocking past including a race between France and Britain for sovereignty and a tale of revenge that led to massacre.
 Akaroa Museum covers much of the region's history with artefacts, photographs of early settlers and a fascinating movie telling the story of settlement on the peninsula.
 History buffs may also enjoy the fine 19th and early 20th century architecture across the town.9.
 Get shopping

 You won't find a Pak and Save here.
 But for those with a love of jewellery, designer handbags and fine art there is plenty for you to browse and perhaps grab a little memento of your time on Banks Peninsula.

 10. Get away from it all